wuwuwuas/GOTrack/README.md

 * Test data for particle displacement prediction ('PTVflow2D')
 * Standard synthetic shear jet flow ('VSJ 301').
 This is a series of PIV images for transient 3D flow field with slit light sheet, and you can download it from [VSJ 301](http://www.vsj.jp/~pivstd/image3d/image-e.html).

-## Tracking Particle Trajectories from Consecutive Particle Images with AI-PTV
+## Tracking Particle Trajectories from Consecutive Particle Images with GOTrack+

-This is a case of using AI-PTV to test the VSJ301 data set.
+This is a case of using GOTrack+ to test the VSJ301 data set.

 ```Shell
 python test_AI_PTV.py  --gpu 0 --data_path ./data/vsj301/ --img_type bmp --name vsj301 --tracking_mode GOTrack+ --result_plot 1 --delta_t 1 --illumination 0.9 --scale_image 1 --nb_iter 30 --candidates 8 --iters 12 --neighbor_similarity 7 --threshold_similarity 4 --neighbor_outlier 8 --threshold_outlier 2
 ```
-This is the example result in the case of 'VSJ 301', from left to right are the original images, the tracking trajectories of AI-PTV(GOTrack) and AI-PTV(GOTrack+) respectively.
+This is the example result in the case of 'VSJ 301', from left to right are the original images, the tracking trajectories of GOTrack and GOTrack+ respectively.

 ![vsj](res/vsj301.gif)

-You can put your own images under `data` and use AI-PTV to estimate flow motion.
+You can put your own images under `data` and use GOTrack+ to estimate flow motion.

-## Evaluation for AI-PTV's sub-modules
+## Evaluation for GOTrack+'s sub-modules

 To evaluate a pretrained particle detection model use `evaluate_CNN.py`.
 The following command shows an example:
 ```Shell